w3f/polkadot-wiki/docs/learn/how-to/withdraw-usdt-from-exchanges.md

 ![](../../assets/how-to/65018148689.png)

 7\.
 Click on "Withdraw" and that's it.
-Your withdrawal should be processed by Binance and your funds will reach your address in a few minutes!
+Your withdrawal should be processed by Binance and your funds will reach your address in a few minutes.

 * * *